 <1>Undismayed by the agricultural depression that hit Dorset in the mid 1880s, Francis Eddison turned his Dorchester Steam Plough Works from the steam ploughs he contracted to local farmers to the repair and maintenance of steam-powered road-making equipment.
 He concluded that the steam ploughs for agriculture had not been as profitable as he had hoped since not many Dorsetshire farmers could afford his new steam-powered technology.
 The depression convinced him that now was the time to change over especially since both town and county seemed willing to contract with him to maintain their roads.
 By the early 1890s, Eddison's business was booming, so much so that he had his men working a twelve-hour day.
 He was amused that one of the neighbors who lived near his repair works just south of Dorchester complained about the shrill steam whistle that split the early morning silence six days a week at 5:45 am to begin work.
-His financial stability enabled him to refrain from blowing the whistle so early in the morning (Kerr 241).
+His financial stability enabled him to disregard the numerous requests from the poet and novelist at nearby Max Gate requesting him to refrain from blowing the whistle so early in the morning (Kerr 241).